-The 2022 TMP looks at sustainability from both an environmental and financial lens.
+The 2022 TMP considers sustainability from both an environmental and financial lens.
 For environmental sustainability, York Region considers natural heritage features as well as agricultural and rural lands to avoid any negative impacts of capital projects where possible and applies context-sensitive mitigation solutions when necessary.
-For example, preserving the 70,000 trees planted on Regional roads and rights-of-way is considered as part of the road project planning process and when trees must be removed, they are replaced.
+For example, preserving the 70,000 trees planted on Regional roads and rights-of-way is considered part of the road project planning process.
+When trees must be removed, they are replaced and other green infrastructure or Low Impact Development (LID), such as bioswales, are considered.